aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/viewerstyletemplate/_index.md

 ```

-For the description of this property, please see [getSelectCellColor()](../../com.aspose.gridweb/viewerstyletemplate\#getSelectCellColor--)
+Specifies the color of the selected cells in multi-select range.

 **Parameters:**
 | Parameter | Type | Description |